Medical marijuana access pathways

 - You can take part in clinical trials

 General Practitioner prescriptions – the SAS B application process

-It’s always recommended that you start with your GP.
+It’s always recommended that you start with your GP (or find a local cannabis doctor).
 Your GP knows your medical history the best.

 In every state with the exception of Tasmania, a GP can request to prescribe medical cannabis.
 So, the reality is that getting a prescription can be as simple as asking your GP for it as long as you meet the eligibility criteria.